-*For purposes of this policy (Policy 114), family member is defined as:
+*For purposes of this policy (114) a family member is defined as a:

-- a biological, adopted or foster child, stepchild or legal ward or a child to whom the employee stands in loco parentis
+- biological, adopted or foster child, stepchild or legal ward or a child to whom the employee stands in loco parentis,

-- a biological, foster, stepparent or adoptive parent or legal guardian of the temporary worker or a temporary worker’s spouse or a person who stood in loco parentis when the temporary worker was a minor child
+- biological, foster, stepparent or adoptive parent or legal guardian of the temporary staff or a temporary staff’s spouse or a person who stood in loco parentis when the temporary staff was a minor child,

-- a biological, foster, or adopted sibling or spouse of a biological, foster or adopted sibling;
+- biological, foster, or adopted sibling or spouse of a biological, foster or adopted sibling,

-- a Life Partner (as defined in section 9-1102 of the Philadelphia Code).
+- Life Partner (as defined in section 9-1102 of the Philadelphia Code).

 Policy Number: 114